 Science fiction has long explored the implications of humanlike machines (think of Asimov’s I, Robot), but Barrat’s thoughtful treatment adds a dose of reality.
 Through his conversations with experts, he argues that the perils of AI can easily, even inevitably, outweigh its promise.

-That the perils of AI can easily outweigh their promise is certainly true, at least in the short term.
-Hey, it is already true of computers now in various ways.
-What’s more, this is also true for our natural intelligence, i.e., the not knowing this knowing disease to which chapter 71 refers.
-However, evolution is like a child… it stumbles along, striving until it gets it right, and then ups-the-anti, and stumbles along at that new level… on and on.
-We’re just part of that cosmic process, and the invention of computers is just the latest in our upping-the-anti.
+Sure, the perils of AI are able to “easily outweigh their promise”, at least short-term.
+This is already true of computers now in various ways.
+What’s more, this is also true for our natural intelligence, i.e., chapter 71’s the not knowing this knowing disease.
+However, evolution is like a child stumbling along, striving until it gets it right, then ups-the-ante and stumbles along at that new level… ad infinitum.
+We’re simply part of that cosmic process, with the invention of computers as the latest in our evolutionary upping-the-ante.

 By mid-century — maybe within a decade, some researchers say — a computer may achieve human-scale artificial intelligence, an admittedly fuzzy milestone.
 (The Turing test provides one definition: a computer would pass the test by fooling humans into thinking it’s human.)
 AI could then quickly evolve to the point where it is thousands of times smarter than a human.
 But long before that, an AI robot or computer would become self-aware and would not be interested in remaining under human control, Barrat argues.

-Ha!
-“A thousand times smarter than a human, self-aware, and not interested…”.
-Only a fool thinks he is smart.
-So, smarter by whose definition of what smart actually is?
-And, “self-aware”, as Buddha points out (and I certainly verify through experience) the illusion of self originates and manifests itself in a cleaving to things.
-The need to cleave is pure, raw, visceral emotion.
+What does “A thousand times smarter” actually mean… smart by whose definition?
+As to computers being “self-aware”, Buddha’s “the illusion of self originates and manifests itself in a cleaving to things” demolishes that notion.
+The need to “cleave” is a pure, raw, visceral emotion.
 Computers don’t feel need or fear, and I’ve yet to see any attempt to create an artificial version of these bio-chemical based emotions.
 Surely, the value of AI is its absence of emotion.
 Without emotion, the doomsday scenario disintegrates.

 One AI researcher notes that self-aware, self-improving systems will have three motivations: efficiency, self-protection and acquisition of resources, primarily energy.
 Some people hesitate to even acknowledge the possible perils of this situation, believing that computers programmed to be superintelligent can also be programmed to be “friendly.”
 But others, including Barrat, fear that humans and AI are headed toward a mortal struggle.
 Intelligence isn’t unpredictable merely some of the time or in special cases, he writes.
 “Computer systems advanced enough to act with human-level intelligence will likely be unpredictable and inscrutable all of the time.”

-The researcher noted, “…systems will have three motivations: efficiency, self-protection and acquisition of resources, primarily energy”.
-Okay, I’m probably beating a dead horse by now.
-But really, “self-protection”?
-Yes, you can program a computer to protect itself from threats that the programmer stipulates.
-Those are merely projections of self-survival of the programmer.
-They originate in his survival instinct — his agenda.
-I’ve heard no mention of anyone designing Artificial Instinct.
+The researcher noted, “systems will have three motivations: efficiency, self-protection and acquisition of resources, primarily energy”.
+Okay, I’m beating a dead horse now… but really, “self-protection”?
+Yes, you can program a computer to protect itself from threats that the programmer specifies.
+Those are projections of the programmer’s self-survival.
+They originate in his survival instinct — ergo, his agenda.
+I’ve heard no mention of designing Artificial Instinct.

-The child becomes an adult, yet the child remains.
-Most, if not all, the havoc we wreak stems from ignorance, not intelligence, or rather a mismatch between emotional intelligence and cognitive intelligence (see, Counterbalancing I.Q.).
-Therefore, for AI to wreak havoc it must also possess Artificial Ignorance.
+Each child becomes an adult, yet the child remains within the adult.
+Most, if not all, of the havoc we wreak stems from ignorance, not intelligence, or rather a mismatch between emotional intelligence and cognitive intelligence.
+(See, Counterbalancing I.Q., p.372.)
+Thus, for AI to wreak havoc it must also possess Artificial Ignorance.

 Humans, he says, need to figure out now, at the early stages of AI’s creation, how to coexist with hyperintelligent machines.
 Otherwise, Barrat worries, we could end up with a planet — eventually a galaxy — populated by self-serving, self-replicating AI entities that act ruthlessly toward their creators.

-That just goes to show that we will always find something to worry about.
-Simply put, worry = fear + thought and this will always find a way to express itself as long as we feel fear and think.
-The wealthier we become the more absurd and neurotic those worries will end up.
-Of course Jesus saw this consequence when he said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
+This goes to show we always find something to worry about.
+Simply put, worry = fear + thought and this will always find a way to express itself as long as we feel fear and we think.
+The wealthier we become, the more neurotic those worries naturally end up.
+Jesus saw this consequence when he said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
 This “Kingdom of God” for me is simply a state of natural dynamic balance.
 Wealth skews balance.
 The harnessing of electricity has made us all wealthy, relatively speaking.
-(See, And Then There Was Fire for an overview of our evolutionary progress on the way to date, and a glimpse into possibilities for a hopeful future… long term of course, as we stumble our way there.)
+See, And Then There Was Fire (p.296) for an overview of this and a hopeful glimpse of the possible future we are stumbling toward.

 All this fuss is merely another example of chapter 38’s, Foreknowledge of the way, magnificent yet a beginning of folly.
-Naturally, no one is to blame… not one bit!
+Naturally, no one is to blame here.
 After all, without free will, the cards just fall where they may.
-For more on this worry = fear + thought, and Emotional Intelligence, see Counterbalancing I.Q., Beware: the Blind Spot, and Imagining a Better Way.
+For more on this worry = fear + thought, and Emotional Intelligence, see Counterbalancing I.Q. (p.372), Beware: the Blind Spot (p.300), and Imagining a Better Way (p.267).

-(1) Searching for the Mind exemplifies the importance we play on intelligence.
-We see it as a strength, but perhaps we also sense it as our greatest weakness?
+(1) Searching for the Mind (jonlieffmd.com) exemplifies the importance we play on intelligence.
+We see intelligence as strength.
+Do we also acknowledge its weakness?
 Two sides of one coin.
-Anyway, investigating this scientifically is bound to make us more self-honest, right?Share on Facebook
+Anyway, scientifically investigating this phenomenon of mind is bound to make us more self-honest.